raghav/academic-kickstart/content/authors/admin/_index.md

 # - References

 ---
 I am a Graphics Hardware Engineer in the Image Processing Unit at Intel India, working on Graphics Architectures and Physical design optimization from synthesis to GDSII.
+I have been a aprt of some really interesting projects here so far.
 Currently, I am working on a new algorithm to solve cell congestion hotspots in a design by suggesting alternate locations considering timing slack and DRCs.

 On the side of fun, I like to cook for friends & family.
 Ever so often, I also like to write poems at [YourQuote](https://www.yourquote.in/raghav-chawla-mdu8/quotes).
 Like every music wannabe, I bought a keyboard recently and am sluggishly learning to play it.
 On weekends, I can be found in a quiet corner at some literary event in Bangalore.